tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 A summary of the steps on how we get here:
 1. Have in mind what you want to transform from and transform into
 2. Know what to target on the AST
-3. Know how the transformed AST look like
+3. Know how the transformed AST looks like
 4. Write code

 ## Further resources